Nordln/EasydiffusionWiki/LoRA.md

 LoRA models, by contrast, are often between 10 to 100 MB in size (i.e. nearly 100 times smaller), and only contain the changes to be applied to a Stable Diffusion model.
 This means you can use the same 2 GB Stable Diffusion model, and apply different 10 MB LoRA files to alter the style of the generated images.
 And the result is often the same as creating an entirely new 2 GB Stable Diffusion model.

+You can also mix multiple LoRA files, which you couldn't do easily with custom Stable Diffusion models.

 This is why LoRAs are very powerful, and have become a really useful tool to guide the AI towards particular styles, faces, objects, images.

 ## How to use